 Ella has been playing various instruments including the oboe for over 10 years now.
 She has participated in many groups including the Christchurch Youth Orchestra and Choir.

-Ella is in her final year of a Bachelor of Audio Production at SIT.
+Ella has just completed her Bachelor of Audio Production at SIT.
 With experience teaching as a swim instructor and a passion for music, she is excited to teach this wonderful instrument!

 Trinity has been teaching percussion at OSMC for over 20 years.
 She started percussion herself back in high school when she was about 14 years old and never looked back.